Studio Developer Generative Research

 Artifacts & Outcome

 I won't share specific insights here, but the research resulted in a more nuanced understanding of "developers" and how they might use our products, as well as specific user needs that our products were uniquely poised to address.
-These insights helped generate new features for the product backlog, which eventually helped land our first pioneer customers.
+We were able to articulate the product strategy in terms of these needs/problems to solve, resulting in a clearer path forward across the organization.
+Teams from marketing, customer success, and documentation adopted our artifacts in their work, for example, writing documentation specific to each user group rather than a one-size-fits-all approach.

 Creating a Design System